 Tech@Work is a program of Vermont Works for Women (VWW).
 VWW partners with middle schools, high schools, and career and technical centers to bring this program to students.
 Currently, VWW partners with Burlington Technical Center (BTC).
 VWW is excited to be able to offer this program virtually and in-person to fit school needs.

-If you are interested in bringing Tech@Work to your school or participating in Tech@Work as a speaker, please contact Melissa Nelson, our Youth Program Coordinator, at email@example.com.
+If you are interested in bringing Tech@Work to your school or participating in Tech@Work as a speaker, please contact Caelan Keenan, Youth Program Manager at email@example.com or 802-655-8900 ext.
+106.